risingwavelabs/rfcs/rfcs/0068-error-record-table.md

 ## Unresolved questions

 Should we allow creating sink over ERT?
+(Similar to side_output in Flink)

 ## Alternatives